rdo1003/SnowflakeOneLakeShortcut/README.md

 ## Step-by-Step Guide
 1. Connect to Snowflake DB
     - Use a Shortcut in Fabric to link Snowflake.
 2. Create Semantic Model
     - Build a structured model in Fabric for optimized reporting.
 3. Build Power BI Copilot Reports
     - Use Copilot to chat with data and auto-generate reports.

 ## Helpful Resources

-- Tutorial: Configure a Microsoft Fabric Mirrored Database From Snowflake https://learn.microsoft.com/en-us/fabric/data-engineering/mirrored-database-snowflake
 - Configure Snowflake for Single sign-on with Microsoft Entra ID https://learn.microsoft.com/en-us/entra/identity/sso/snowflake
-- Use Snowflake with Iceberg tables in OneLake https://learn.microsoft.com/en-us/fabric/onelake/iceberg-tables
 - Use Iceberg tables with OneLake https://learn.microsoft.com/en-us/fabric/onelake/iceberg-tables